-We have adopted a share repurchase plan, effective May 3, 2019, whereby on a monthly basis, stockholders who have held their shares of common stock for at least one year may request that we repurchase all or any portion of their shares.
+We adopted the SRP, whereby on a monthly basis, stockholders who have held their shares of common stock for at least one year may request that we repurchase all or any portion of their shares.
 Due to the illiquid nature of investments in real estate, we may not have sufficient liquid resources to fund repurchase requests.
-Because there is no public market for our shares, stockholders may have difficulty selling their shares if we choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month, in our discretion, or if our Board modifies, suspends or terminates the share repurchase plan.
+Because there is no public market for our common shares, stockholders may have difficulty selling their shares if we choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month, in our discretion, or if our Board modifies, suspends or terminates the SRP.

 In addition, we have established limitations on the amount of funds we may use for repurchases during any calendar month and quarter.
-We may repurchase fewer shares than have been requested in any particular month to be repurchased under our share repurchase plan, or none at all, in our discretion at any time.
+We may repurchase fewer shares than have been requested in any particular month to be repurchased under our SRP, or none at all, in our discretion at any time.
 In addition, the total amount of aggregate repurchases of shares will be limited to no more than 2% of our aggregate NAV per month and no more than 5% of our aggregate NAV per calendar quarter.

 As noted above, our Board suspended the SRP on March 24, 2020.
 On March 1, 2021, our SRP was reinstated for our stockholders requesting repurchase of shares as a result of the death or qualified disability of the holder.
-Permitted repurchase requests must be submitted on or after March 1, 2021.
-The first settlement of permitted repurchase requests will be on March 31, 2021, the last business day of the month.

-On July 1, 2021, our SRP will be reinstated for all stockholders.
-Repurchase requests must be submitted on or after July 1, 2021.
-The first settlement of permitted repurchase requests will be on July 30, 2021, the last business day of the month.
-In accordance with the terms of the SRP that allow us to repurchase fewer shares than the maximum amount permitted under the SRP, for the months of July, August and September 2021, the total amount of aggregate repurchases of shares (including Class P Shares) will be limited to no more than 1% of our aggregate NAV per month as of the last day of the previous calendar month and no more than 2.5% of our aggregate NAV per calendar quarter as of the last day of the previous calendar month.
-Beginning on October 1, 2021, the total amount of aggregate repurchases of shares will be limited as set forth in the SRP (no more than 2% of our aggregate NAV per month as of the last day of the previous calendar month and no more than 5% of our aggregate NAV per calendar quarter as of the last day of the previous calendar month).
+On July 1, 2021, our SRP was reinstated for all stockholders.
+The first settlement of permitted repurchase requests was on July 30, 2021, the last business day of the month.
+In accordance with the terms of the SRP that allow us to repurchase fewer shares than the maximum amount permitted under the SRP, we repurchased fewer shares than the maximum amount permitted for the months of July, August and September 2021 as directed by the Board.
+Beginning on October 1, 2021, the total amount of aggregate repurchases of shares is limited as set forth in the SRP (no more than 2% of our aggregate NAV per month as of the last day of the previous calendar month and no more than 5% of our aggregate NAV per calendar quarter with NAV measured as of the last day of the previous calendar quarter).
 Notwithstanding the foregoing, we may repurchase fewer shares than these limits in any month, or none.
 Further, our Board may modify, suspend or terminate our SRP if it deems such action to be in our best interest and the best interest of our stockholders.